 Federally Mandated CCW

 In recent years, the gun lobby has been pushing federal legislation that would mandate that each state recognize concealed carry permits from every other state.
+So far, such efforts have been unsuccessful.
 Many states have extremely lax permitting laws; ten states do not even require a permit to carry concealed.
 Forcing states with strong CCW laws like California and New York to comply with weak laws from states like Florida and Louisiana will endanger public safety and make it significantly harder for police to enforce gun laws proven to save lives.

 Law Enforcement CCW